Oscar Micheaux: Homesteader, Bestselling Author, Filmmaker

-As his book became better known, he was approached for film rights by an African-American film company, the Lincoln Motion Picture Company.
+As his book became better known, Oscar Micheaux was approached for film rights by an African American film company, the Lincoln Motion Picture Company.

-Micheaux thought that they had a point about storytelling via film so he converted his company to be the Micheaux Film and Book Company.
+Storytelling through film appealed to Micheaux, so he converted his company to The Micheaux Film and Book Company.
 He raised money by selling stock in the company and soon began filming.
-When the silent film, The Homesteader starring Evelyn Preer, was completed, it ran for eight reels; it was the first full-length film made by an African-American.
+When the silent film The Homesteader starring Evelyn Preer was completed, it was the first full-length film made by an African American.
 The Homesteader was released in 1919 in Chicago and was well-received.

 Next Micheaux began filming The Exile, his first film to use sound.
 Here, too, the plot was autobiographical with the central character leaving Chicago to operate a ranch in South Dakota.
 His 1924 film, Body and Soul, introduced actor Paul Robeson.

-Micheaux’s films led the way for other “race films” that told a more realistic story of black people and their lives.
+Micheaux’s films led the way for other “race films” that told more realistic stories of black people and their lives.
 Micheaux’s films often dealt with controversial issues, and the characters were serious about life and understood the importance of getting an education.

 Micheaux died in 1951 while on a business trip.
 He is buried in Great Bend, Kansas near the rest of his family.

-During his own era, Oscar Micheaux received few awards but he has been honored by a number of groups, including the Directors Guild and the Producers Guild, posthumously.
+During his lifetime, Oscar Micheaux received few awards, but since that time, he has received many.
+He has been honored posthumously by a number of groups, including the Directors Guild and the Producers Guild.
 In 1987 Oscar Micheaux was honored with a star on the Hollywood Walk of Fame, and in 2010 a commemorative stamp was released in his honor.

-To make Oscar Micheaux’s life better known, Bayer L. Mack has been working on a documentary on Micheaux’s life.
-To read about Bayer Mack’s effort click here.
+To make Oscar Micheaux’s life better known, Bayer L. Mack filmed a documentary on Micheaux’s life called The Czar of Black Hollywood.